statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 (D) *Non-automatic starting of discharge overboard, transfer or disposal otherwise of bilge water which has accumulated in machinery spaces*

-13. Quantity discharged, transferred or disposed of, in m<sup>3</sup>.<sup> 3) In case of discharge or disposal of bilge water from holding tank(s), state identity and capacity of holding tank(s) and quantity retained in holding tank. </sup>
+13. Quantity discharged, transferred or disposed of, in m<sup>3</sup>.

 14. Time of discharge, transfer or disposal (start and stop).